First Person Point of View: Common Problems and Solutions

 This framing is not about dating the action; rather, it is about directing the reader’s attention to specific features of the setting in which the narrative is about to unfold.
 (Ideally, these features should be relevant to what happens next – this is a common shortcoming with mentioning the weather as a cliched start to a chapter or scene!)

-Let’s summarise embedded vs. retrospective first-person point of view:
+Key characteristics of embedded and retrospective first-person point of view:

 Embedded | Retrospective |